Kellyanne Conway Says ‘Peace And Prosperity’ Are The Trump Administration’s Greatest Successes Of 2018

 — Boris Epshteyn (@BorisEP) December 20, 2018

-Conway said that even the most hostile critics of the President Trump and his administration should be able to admit that the president has presided over “nothing short of an economic boom.”
+Conway said that even the most hostile critics of President Trump and his administration should be able to admit that the president has presided over “nothing short of an economic boom.”

 On a daily basis, she explained, she encounters people throughout the country who have found themselves with “more money in their pockets,” which leads to “freedom and choices.”